Did you know that investing interstate is something that few Australians do?

-There are too many of these properties coming on to the market in our CBD’s, which means there is no ‘scarcity’ value and no supply pressure to underpin price growth.
+There are too many of these properties coming on to the market in our CBD, which means there is no ‘scarcity’ value and no supply pressure to underpin price growth.

-The off the plan and high rise apartment market is dominated by investors who are often speculating, rather than owner occupiers who will underpin property values.
+The off-the-plan and high-rise apartment markets are dominated by investors who are often speculating, rather than owner-occupiers who will underpin property values.

 Ultimately, you wind up paying a premium and will have minimal capital growth and rental growth due to oversupply.